As a Swede working in New York, I say strange things. Here's a list of Swedish idioms and proverbs translated into English.

-I think Scandinavians often use English quite well, but we often mess things up without even knowing it.
-And our American friends will have a good laugh, for sure.
+In general, I think Scandinavians often use English rather well, but we often mess things up, too.
+And our American friends will get a good laugh out of it, for sure.

-Here’s a list of typical Swedish idioms — directly translated into English:
+Here’s a list of typical Swedish idioms and proverbs — directly translated into English:

 Swedish Idioms Translated into English